dart-lang/language/accepted/future-releases/language-versioning/package-config-file-v2.md

 - `generator`:  A string with a name/identifier of the generator which created the file, typically `"pub"`.
 - `generatorVersion`: A string with the version of the generator, if the generator wants to remember that information.
 The version must be a [Semantic Version](https://semver.org/spec/v2.0.0.html).
 Pub can use the SDK version.
 Example: `"generatorVersion": "2.5.0"`.

-The JSON properties may occur in any order, except that the `apiVersion` *must* be the first entry in the file.
+The JSON properties may occur in any order, but where convenient, the `configVersion` *should* be the first entry in the file.
 The Dart JSON serializer uses iteration order of the incoming map, so controlling the order is possible.
 The file *should* be "pretty printed" with newlines and indentation, to make human inspection easier, but tools consuming the file must accept JSON with or without any optional whitespace.

 #### Stability and Versioning

-The `"apiVersion"` property allows versioning of the format.
+The `"configVersion"` property allows versioning of the format.

 There is no "minor version".
 Either the format is backwards compatible, or it is not.
 If we add more properties in a future release, in a backwards compatible way, tools should look for the presence those properties, not predict them based on the API version.

 Tools should ignore properties that they don't recognize.
-This will allow us to add more properties in the future without increasing the `apiVersion` number, but not to remove properties or change the meaning of existing properties.
+This will allow us to add more properties in the future without increasing the `configVersion` number, but not to remove properties or change the meaning of existing properties.
 Any change which allows existing tools to continue working without doing something decidedly *wrong*, is considered no-breaking.

 If we remove a property that tools rely on, change the meaning of an existing property, or add more information that is *required* for resolving and understanding Dart source files, it is probably a breaking change&mdash;tools expecting the previously available data will no longer understand the whole picture.
-Such changes will require increasing the `apiVersion` number.
+Such changes will require increasing the `configVersion` number.

 #### Extra Information in the File